devopsgroup-io/catapult/README.md

     * required: no
     * dependency: `software:`
     * example: `software_auto_update: true`
-        * manages software updates to the latest compatible version using the software's CLI tool
+        * manages software core and pluggable component (plugins, modules, etc) updates to the latest compatible versions using the software's CLI tool
         * updates only occur in the `software_workflow` environment
         * not all `software` is supported, see [Software Updates and Fresh Installs](#software-updates-and-fresh-installs)
 * `software_dbprefix:`